 TLR : A Family

-The Living Room (TLR) is a clubhouse for young adults, aged 18-35, who are in a recovery community.
+The Living Room (TLR) is a program serving young adults, aged 18-35, who are part of a recovery community.
 Based in Brooklyn, NY, the mission of TLR is to encourage and support young people in their recovery process.
-This includes helping them to reconnect with their community.
-The Living Room is not a treatment program, nor an independent 12 step fellowship.
-It acts to strengthen and support the therapeutic and spiritual growth of young people in recovery.
-TLR works hand in hand with other treatment programs.
+TLR works to strengthen and support the therapeutic and spiritual growth of young people in recovery.
+The Living Room works hand in hand with treatment providers and supports individuals who are part of 12-step program.
 TLR is a safe space for young people to enhance their recovery and be of service to others.
-Each new participant meets with one of our staff and their needs are assessed.
-We provide referrals to outpatient or inpatient treatment when necessary, as well as private counseling.
+The TLR clinical team provides needs assessment to our members addressing areas that support a strong and long term recovery.
+The clinical team is also available to assess those in need of acute addictions treatment, episodes of mental health distress and provide referrals to individual therapy.

 The regular TLR bi-weekly schedule includes both a recovery meeting and time for networking and “fellowship”.
 This allows members the opportunity to learn and share about themselves and recovery as well as to connect socially with other young people committed to building a life of recovery.
 During the week, after attending their individual recovery groups at various programs, TLR Family members gather for an enriching dinner and spiritual discussion once a week on Tuesdays.
 Members share gratitude and their recovery dates and discuss the progress of their week with other TLR members from the same geographical area.
 These dinners are currently being held in Queens, NY and Rockland County.

 TLR is designed to create and maintain a community of recovery.
 As such the foundation of the program is creating a network of support.
 Members who initially come in seeking help, are later empowered to support to new members.
 In this way new members are welcomed into a family of support and service.